wickit7/topo-drain-plugin/docs/Keyline-Design.md

 - Places points evenly along lines at specified distance intervals
 - Can optionally use reference points (e.g., keypoints) to create regular distances with respect to these point locations
 - When reference points are provided, starts from the reference point and expands bidirectionally
-- If more than one reference point is on a line tries to place points optimally but will may not end up in complet regular distances
+- If more than one reference point is on a line tries to place points optimally but will may not end up in complet regular distances, since the position of the reference points is not modified.

 #### Parameters